The Collected Stories of Amy Hempel

-The Collected Stories of Amy Hempel is a compilation of all Hempel's short stories published between 1985 and 2005.
+The Collected Stories of Amy Hempel is a compilation of all of Amy Hempel's short stories published between 1985 and 2005.
 The collection was published by Scribner in 2006 with an introduction by Rick Moody.
 The book was a finalist for the 2006 PEN/Faulkner Award for Fiction and was selected by The New York Times Book Review as one of the 10 best books of 2006.

 The collection includes Hempel's four previous collections: Reasons to Live (1985), At the Gates of the Animal Kingdom (1990), Tumble Home (1997), and The Dog of the Marriage (2005).